“Head up, heart open. To better days!”

 After roughly ten minutes of much-needed tears, the woman gradually collected her emotions, stood up again and began staggering slowly down the road.
 Meanwhile the guru cut through the forest and secretly placed the backpack in the middle of the road just a short distance ahead of the woman.

 When the woman’s teary eyes fell upon the backpack, she almost couldn’t believe what she was seeing — everything she thought she had just lost was once again right in front of her.
 She couldn’t help but smile from ear to ear.
 “Oh, thank heavens!” the woman exclaimed.
 “I am so grateful!
 Now I definitely have what I need to continue onward…”

-When the going gets tough — when we feel like we’ve completely lost our motivation — we need to remember…
+When the going gets tough — when we’re losing our motivation and feeling completely unsure of everything — we need to wake ourselves up and remember…

 - To trust the journey, even when we do not understand it.

 - To accept what is, let go of what was, and have faith in the road ahead.

 - To start exactly where we are, use what we have, and do what we can, one step at a time.

 - To look for the blessings hidden in every struggle we face, and be willing to open our hearts and minds to them.

 - To recognize our backpack of support — our external sources of hope and motivation — before a random guru (or someone with far more crooked intentions) has to steal it from us so that we can finally see what we have always taken for granted.